nortakales/vs-code-qalc/README.md

 See [Math.js operators](https://mathjs.org/docs/expressions/syntax.html#operators) for all available operators and [Math.js precedence](https://mathjs.org/docs/expressions/syntax.html#precedence) for order of operations.

-## Functions
+## Basic Functions

 ![](/resources/examples/basic-functions.png)

-This is just a subset of available functions, see [Math.js function documentation](https://mathjs.org/docs/reference/functions.html) for all available functions
+This is just a subset of available functions, see [Math.js function documentation](https://mathjs.org/docs/reference/functions.html) for all available functions.
+Note: the output of `random()` will update every time the document changes or is reloaded by the UI.

 ## Aggregations